kofi12/Unit-1-Summative/README.md

-# Unit-1-Formative-2023
+# Unit-1-Summative-2023
-Formative Assignment for Unit-1
+Summative Assignment for Unit-1

 All instructions for this assignment are contained in this file

-Note, this assignment is not autograded, also it is formative so it is to serve as practice and an opportunity to gain feedback.
-Use this assignment to help you in finishing the summative assignment.

-## Problem

-Edit the file "formative_1.py"
+Edit the file "summative_1.py"
 In this file do the following.

+You are required to extend or add on to what you did for the formative assignment, below are the instructions for the formative portion that you should have already completed.

+## Formative part

 - Create a list of 10 random numbers between 1 and 100
 - Ask the user to guess a number in the list